smitchell/spring-security-5-upgrade_sso-auth-server/README.md

 ```

 It appears one solution is to add redirectUris() to the ClientDetailsServiceConfigurer, but we were not doing that with 1.5.13.RELEASE and everything worked.
 Also, that redirectUris() method doesn't exist on ClientDetailsServiceConfigurer.withClientDetails().
-I'm sure what needs to be called on the ClientDetailsServiceConfigurer
+I'm not sure what needs to be called on the ClientDetailsServiceConfigurer
-to get to the redirectUris() method when using withClientDetails().
+to be added after withClientDetails() to get to the redirectUris() method.

 ```
   @Override